opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/sensorthings.md

 The data returned by the service can be rendered by a desktop Geographic Information System (GIS) or a web application.
-Alternatively, it can be forwarded to an OGC WPS for further processing.
+Alternatively, it can be forwarded to an OGC API - Processes service for further processing.

 ### Client usage